Devlight/NavigationTabBar/README.md

     </tr>
 </table>

-U can check the sample app [here](https://github.com/DevLight-Mobile-Agency/NavigationTabBar/tree/master/app).
+You can check the sample app [here](https://github.com/DevLight-Mobile-Agency/NavigationTabBar/tree/master/app).

 Download
 ========

-You can download a .aar` from GitHub's [releases page](https://github.com/DevLight-Mobile-Agency/NavigationTabBar/releases).
+You can download a `.aar` from GitHub's [releases page](https://github.com/DevLight-Mobile-Agency/NavigationTabBar/releases).

 Or use Gradle jCenter:
 ```groovy